-Protected Health Information (HIPAA)
+Protected Health Information (PHI, regulated by HIPAA)

 The following individually identifiable data elements, when combined with health information about that person, make such information protected health information (PHI):